MahatKC/MahatKC/README.md

 ---

-Here are some of the projects I've worked on during my BSc:
+:mag: Here are some of the projects I've worked on during my BSc: